MainbaseT/power-pages-docs/power-pages-docs/guidance/white-papers/authentication.md

 # Power Pages authentication white paper

-Authentication is a foundational element of website, shaping how users securely access data and interact with business processes.
+Authentication is a foundational element of any website, shaping how users securely access data and interact with business processes.
 This white paper offers a comprehensive overview of authentication in Microsoft Power Pages, outlining the underlying architecture, supported identity providers, built‑in security controls, and recommended best practices.
 It serves as a practical guide to help makers design robust, scalable, and user‑centric authentication experiences that protect organizational data while delivering seamless access for customers, partners, and other external users.

 **Author**: Bipul Deora (Microsoft), Srinidhi VK (Microsoft)